CynthiaAdesuwa/CYNDYXPRESS/README.md

-CYNDYXPRESS is fully responsive ecommerce website.
+CYNDYXPRESS is a fully responsive ecommerce website.
 Responsive for all devices, built using HTML, CSS, and JavaScript.